Jonlysun/DERETFound/README.md

 1. Download the pre-training and fine-tuning model

-You can download the finetuned models and the examples of DERETFound from [here]().
+You can download the finetuned models from [here]() and the examples of DERETFound from [here](https://github.com/Jonlysun/DERETFound/releases/tag/data).
 Then, you can unzip the file and put the folder `exampledata` and `checkpoint` in the root directory of DERETFound.

 ```
 exampledata/